Godu92/Self-Host/README.md

 ## Devcontainer

-TODO: Setup devcontainer for project
+TODO: Setup devcontainer for project with extensions and settings

 ## Storage